-What biodiversity means
+What is biodiversity

-The variety of life forms found on Earth
+The variety of life forms on Earth

 An encounter between the microscopic and the majestic